ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Javascript.md

 javascript function `test` called with an integer value 5.
 This will, in turn, print out on the console `0 1 1 2 3` (but since that is not ChatScript output the system will move on to some other rule to try to generate output).

+## native_log (message)

+This is a predefined JS function that will take the message and send it to the user log.

 ## Notes & Restrictions